madebyraygun/craft-block-loader/README.md

 Additionally you can disable the caching for all blocks entirely by setting the `enableCaching` setting to `false` in the `block-loader.php` config file.
 This is useful for development environments where you want to see changes to your blocks immediately.
 But you may want to enable caching in production to improve performance.

+### Expired entries

+When an asset or an entry is saved, the cache is automatically cleared for related entries, but this action doesn't run when an entry expires rather than being saved.
+If you use the expiration feature and are concerned about expired entries showing up in related content blocks, use the console command `craft block-loader/expire-cache` to clear the block-loader cache specifically for entries that are related to entries that have expired since the last time the command was run.

 ## Ckeditor Fields
 You can call `blocksFromField` function on an entry indistinctly of the field type (`Matrix` or `Ckeditor`).
 The plugin will automatically detect the field type and return the blocks in the same format.
 However, for `Ckeditor` fields the `markup` is by default wrapped as a block, you can pass the context into a specific component or just render the `markup` directly.